-It’s 2016!
+It’s 2019!
 Can’t afford this!
-We need ‘a method’ in which we arrive to Z with enough ‘capability built’ to tackle the next one, and the next one, and the next one.
+We need ‘a method’ in which we arrive to Z with enough ‘capability built in’ to tackle the next one, and the next one, and the next one.
 It’s Z today, N tomorrow, X next month.
 So be it.
-The system is here ready to tackle.
+The system is here ready to tackle it.
 A change management method that does not build change-ability/change-capability, is a waste.
 Of course many of them would claim that they do but look carefully and see what you find beyond the expensive slide pack.
-You may be surprise how much empty space there is.
+You may be surprised how much empty space there is.
 I suppose, you can call those consultants again!

 So, is there something that builds that long term capability, whilst, at the same time, reaching that destination or destinations?
 Yes.
 It’s called a Mobilizing Platform, which for us is Viral Change™.
 What matters in Viral Change™ is to create the behavioural DNA conditions , the ‘structures’, the ‘governance’, the rules of the game in which the company does not need another ‘method’.
-The way of dealing with any of those examples of challenges or transformation as above is now embedded.
-Change ability is inside.
-It’s way of life.
+The way of dealing with any of these examples of challenges or transformation as above, is now embedded.
+Change-ability is inside.
+It’s a way of life.

 The change method is dead.
 The ‘implanted’ Mobilizing Platform takes care of any method, so much that the word method disappears from the vocabulary.

-Although everything could be considered ‘a method’, not many people would talk about ‘your leadership method’ or ‘your management method’ or ‘your culture method’.
+Although everything could be considered ‘a method’, not many people would talk about ‘your leadership method’ or ‘your management method’ or ‘your cultural method’.

 Change should get the same treatment.